Whether you want to buy or are renting, we’ve found the cheapest places to live in the UK so you can stretch your budget as far as possible.

 More information:

-With a (former premier league) football team, a world-leading University, this city is going to have something for everyone.
+With a (former Premier League) football team and a world-leading University, this city will have something for everyone.

-Sunderland, in Tyne and Wear, has some very cheap house prices and loads of things to keep you busy.
-It’s on the mouth of the River Wear plus on the coast, so you’ve got both beaches and green space.
+In Tyne and Wear, Sunderland has some very cheap house prices and loads of things to keep you busy.
+It’s on the mouth of the River Wear plus the coast, so you’ve got both beaches and green space.

 On top of that, you’ve got a direct line train straight down to London King’s Cross, and you’ll be in the capital in 3 hours and 30 minutes.